itu-itis/git-fundamentals-draft-itu-itis21-nuhi18/README.md

-# :wave: The Basics of GitHub [MODIFIED BY ilya Mustafa Nuhi, 150180710]
+# :wave: The Basics of GitHub [MODIFIED BY İLYA MUSTAFA NUHİ, 150180710]

 ## 🤓 Course overview and learning outcomes